alipouw13/appureviewbankingdemo/discovering-and-classifying-data.md

-#Scenario 1: Discovering and Classifying Banking Data using Microsoft Purview Data Map
+# Scenario 1: Discovering and Classifying Banking Data using Microsoft Purview Data Map
 Imagine your bank operates across multiple data sources: Azure Data Lake, on-prem SQL Server, and SaaS platforms.
 You need to catalog and classify sensitive customer data.

 ## Key outcomes and talking points
 *Purview helps banks understand their data landscape and ensures sensitive data is identified *
 - Purview’s automated classification helps you quickly identify sensitive data, such as customer PII or credit card information, ensuring compliance with regulations like GDPR and PCI DSS.
 - With sensitivity labels, you can enforce access controls and track usage.

+## Permissions
+- Purview Administrator
+- Domain Administrator
+- Data Steward
+- Data Source Admin
+- Purview MI must have Data Owner access to SQL DB - see here for details

 ## Setup
 - Define collection architecture relevant to your customer.
 Leave one collection to be created during the demo.